Galois symmetries of knot spaces: Universality

 where $\Phi_{n-1}$ denotes the kernel of the left vertical map.
 In \cite{CTgrope}, Conant-Teichner construct a surjective homomorphism $R_n : E^2_{-n,n} \to \Phi_{n-1}$ and in \cite{Kosanovic}, Kosanović shows that the composition

 agrees with the canonical map.
 Since the composition is an isomorphism by hypothesis, we then have that both maps are isomorphisms.
-It follows by an application of the five lemma that $\overline{e}_n \otimes R$ is an isomorphism if and only if the the homomorphism $E^2_{-n,n} \otimes R \to E^\infty_{-n,n} \otimes R$ is an isomorphism, as claimed. \end{proof}
+It follows by an application of the five lemma that $\overline{e}_n \otimes R$ is an isomorphism if the homomorphism $E^2_{-k,k} \otimes R \to E^\infty_{-k,k} \otimes R$ is an isomorphism for all $k\leq n$, as claimed. \end{proof}